I investigated the conditions under which "CSV (for FAQ data)" is semantically searched in Vertex AI Search

 }

 industryVertical: GENERIC— A general industry category, not specialized for media, healthcare, etc.solutionTypes: SOLUTION_TYPE_SEARCH— Data store for search purposesnaturalLanguageQueryUnderstandingConfig: ENABLED— Natural language query interpretation feature is enabled.
-(However, this doesn't necessarily enable semantic search)
+(However, this does not enable semantic search)

-The schema automatically defined three fields corresponding to the CSV columns. keyPropertyMapping is set with FAQ CSV-specific title, question, and answer.
+The schema automatically defined three fields corresponding to the CSV columns.
+The keyPropertyMapping was set with FAQ CSV-specific title, question, answer.

 {